Alberto Nisman

-To date, and despite all the accusations, theories and alleged evidence collected about Nisman's death, no actual trial has been carried out to determine with complete certainty what really happened and formally sentence the guilty parties in case of murder.
+To date, and despite all the accusations, theories, and alleged evidence collected about Nisman's death, no actual trial has been carried out to determine with complete certainty what really happened, and formally sentence the guilty parties in case of murder.

 Biography

 Early life and career

 Alberto Nisman was born to a middle-class Jewish family in Buenos Aires.
 He started his career as a prosecutor in Morón, Buenos Aires.
 He was married to judge Sandra Arroyo Salgado, with whom he had two daughters.
-Nisman was a non-observant Jew.

-He graduated from the University of Buenos Aires and served as a law clerk at the National Tribunals Courthouse.
+He graduated from the University of Buenos Aires, and served as a law clerk at the National Tribunals Courthouse.
 He was later appointed prosecutor in the suburban Morón, Buenos Aires, district.

 AMIA Special Prosecutor

 Nisman was appointed Special Prosecutor in charge of the AMIA bombing investigation on 13 September 2004.
 The probe into the 1994 terrorist attack against the Asociación Mutual Israelita Argentina (AMIA) had been marked by judicial misconduct, and had reached an impasse.
 On October 25, 2006, Nisman formally accused the government of Iran of directing the AMIA bombing, and the Hezbollah militia of carrying it out.
 According to the prosecution, Argentina had been targeted by Iran after Buenos Aires' decision to suspend a nuclear technology transfer contract to Tehran.
 In November 2007, following the accusation, Interpol published the names of six individuals officially accused for their role in the terrorist attack.
 They were entered in the Interpol red notice list: Imad Fayez Moughnieh, Ali Fallahijan, Mohsen Rabbani, Ahmad Reza Asghari, Ahmad Vahidi and Mohsen Rezaee.

 Nisman asked in 2008 for the detention of the former President Carlos Menem and Judge Juan José Galeano, who first presided over the AMIA case until his removal in 2004.
 WikiLeaks revealed that US diplomats considered that Nisman may have done this so as to be in good standing with President Cristina Fernández de Kirchner.
 He was considered a possible candidate for General Prosecutor of the Nation, after the resignation of Esteban Righi during the Boudougate scandal in 2012.

 Santiago O'Donnell, a journalist and writer who published the books Argenleaks and Politileaks, both of which analyse the Wikileaks cable leak concerning Argentina's foreign and domestic policies, stated that during his investigation, he found clear and strong ties and "friendship" between Nisman, the CIA and the Embassy of Argentina in Washington, D.C.
 According to O'Donnell, the cables revealed Nisman had received recommendation from the US embassy to not investigate the Syrian clues in the AMIA bombing and the local connection of the terrorist attack, and that he was instead to assume certain guilt of Iranian suspects, although no trial had been conducted.